jrbourbeau/pyunfold/docs/joss_paper/paper.md

 # Acknowledgements

-The authors acknowledge support from the Wisconsin IceCube Particle Astrophysics Center at the UW-Madison, and especially for the guidance of Stefan Westerhoff.
+The authors acknowledge support from the Wisconsin IceCube Particle Astrophysics Center at the UW-Madison, and especially for the guidance of Professor Stefan Westerhoff.
-We also ackowledge the financial support provided by the Belgian American Educational Foundational Fellowship, and Wallonie-Bruxelles International.
+We also acknowledge the financial support provided by the Belgian American Educational Foundational Fellowship, and Wallonie-Bruxelles International.

 # References